cppitems/cppitems/items/001/item.md

 clang++ -std=c++17 grid.cpp -c
 clang++ -std=c++17 -stdlib=libc++ grid.cpp -c # select stdlib
 ```
-As a intermediate (non-optimized) result of this translation, clang uses an intermediate represenation for all C-like languages called *abstract syntax tree* (AST).
+As a intermediate (non-optimized) result of this translation, clang uses an intermediate representation for all C-like languages called *abstract syntax tree* (AST).
 This AST can be inspected (and filtered) for our `grid_at` function with
 ```
 clang-check -extra-arg=-std=c++17 -ast-dump --ast-dump-filter=grid_at grid.cpp --